medusa2112/HealiosHealth/replit.md

-✓ Updated product cards to match Wild Nutrition's style with pricing, badges, and reviews ✓ Revised "Why It Works" section to focus on Food-Grown® messaging ✓ Enhanced footer with dark mode support and improved accessibility
+✓ Updated product cards to match Wild Nutrition's style with pricing, badges, and reviews ✓ Revised "Why It Works" section to focus on Food-Grown® messaging ✓ Enhanced footer with dark mode support and improved accessibility ✓ Updated to modern minimal design aesthetic with cleaner typography ✓ Implemented minimal product cards with better spacing and visual hierarchy ✓ Simplified color palette focusing on grayscale with accent colors ✓ Updated header navigation to minimal design principles

 ## Advanced SEO Implementation (January 2025)